 Optune® is a portable battery-powered device that administers electric fields, called tumor treating fields (TTFields) to the patient through insulated INE Transducer Arrays.

 TTFields produce electric forces with the purpose of destroying cancer cells in the brain.
-The device and battery are carried in a shoulder bag or on the shoulder of the opposite site.
+The device and battery are carried in a shoulder bag or side bag.

 Treatment with Optune® is intended to be used with a minimum monthly average use of 18 hours daily.